-In general, variable names reflect the content of the variable, with an eight-character limitation.
+In general, variable names reflect the content of the variable.
 Edited variables end in an X and are so noted in the variable label.
-The last two characters in round-specific variables denote the rounds of data collection, Round 3, 4, or 5 of Panel 21 and Round 1, 2, or 3 of Panel 22.
-Unless otherwise noted, variables that end in "17" represent status as of December 31, 2017.
+The last two characters in round-specific variables denote the rounds of data collection, Round 3, 4, or 5 of Panel 22 and Round 1, 2, or 3 of Panel 23.
+Unless otherwise noted, variables that end in "18" represent status as of December 31, 2018.